 is an infection from a virus.
 It can cause rash, cough, runny nose, and fever.
 It can lead to ear infection, pneumonia, seizures, brain damage, and death.

 is an infection from a virus.
-It can cause fever, headache, muscle pain, lack of hunger, and swollen glands.
+It can cause fever, headache, muscle pain, lack of hunger, and swollen glands in front of the ears.
 It can lead to deafness, infection of the brain and spinal cord covering, painful swelling of the testicles or ovaries, and sterility.

 is an infection from a virus.
 It can cause rash, mild fever, or

 arthritis.
 Pregnant women who have it are at higher risk for

 miscarriage.
 Their babies may be born with birth defects.

 The measles, mumps, rubella (MMR) vaccine is 3 live viruses.
 The viruses in it have been made harmless.

 Who Should Get Vaccinated and When?

 Once at 4 to 6 years (when starting school)—it can be given earlier, but the 2 doses must be given at least 4 weeks apart

 It can also be given to babies younger than 12 months but older than 6 months before travel to other countries.
 They should also get the 2 routine shots at ages 12 to 15 months and 4 to 6 years.

 Adults born after 1956 who have not been vaccinated before may need at least 1 dose.
 Talk with your doctor if you were not vaccinated before.